Reificios/leetcode/README.md

 it's just me having fun solving these problem and putting it in my GitHub so it make me feel like I accomplished something.
 So, enjoy having a look at these ...
 I guess

+(oh and most of these are in easy/medium cause I just click the assessment an then the first one that comes up and it's mostly easy/medium question popping up)